philsturgeon/phil.tech/source/2016-08-02-talking-about-diversity-conspiracy.html.markdown

 I really have a lot of time to help people learn about this stuff, and wholeheartedly apologize to anyone who felt attacked during previous arguments with the small handful of the PHP community, who have gone so far off the rails they're entirely unable to be reasoned with anymore.
 You can always talk to me, about diversity, code of conducts, maybe somebody called you a bigot and you're not sure why, anything along these lines.

 _**P.S:** A huge thank you to everyone who took a look at this post before I put it out.
-All views in this article are my own, but I wanted perspective, and I always need a heavy amount of typos, and some of my sentences get fantastically long.
-Amongst others, [Derick Rethans](https://twitter.com/derickr), [Graham Daniels](https://twitter.com/greydnls) and [Margaret Staples](https://twitter.com/dead_lugosi) were a wonderful help._
+All views in this article are my own, but I wanted perspective, the usual plethora of typo corrections, and some of my sentences get fantastically long.
+Amongst others, [Derick Rethans](https://twitter.com/derickr), [Graham Daniels](https://twitter.com/greydnls), [Jenny Wong](https://twitter.com/miss_jwo) and [Margaret Staples](https://twitter.com/dead_lugosi) were a wonderful help._